 A More button can be shown if you do not want all items to be loaded at the start (known as “lazy loading”).
 Ideally, you should use scrolling to load more items instead of choosing the More button.

 If the table works in a “growing” mode, it only loads a few items at first.
 Additional items are only loaded (and rendered) on request.
-The “request” can either be done via scrolling (preferred), or by clicking the More button.
+The “request” can either be triggered by scrolling (preferred), or by clicking the More button.

 Use the merge feature if you expect the column to contain duplicate entries, and it makes sense to group them.
 In the example screenshot, the Supplier, Product, and Dimensions columns reflect a hierarchical structure: Suppliers have products, which in turn have dimensions.
 Because suppliers typically have multiple products, merging duplicate entries for the supplier column makes the table easier to read.
 Note, however, that when the user sorts the table by another field, the hierarchy changes and the merged items are regrouped accordingly.

-A responsive table can have one of the following selection types (sap.m.Table/ sap.m.ListBase, property: mode):
+A responsive table can have one of the following selection modes (

-Beware: Line items can, nevertheless, use the sap.m.ListType “navigation” which allows click handling on specific line items.
-This should only be used when the click triggers a navigation to a corresponding line item details page.
+sap.m.ListType“navigation”, which allows click handling for specific line items.
+Only use this option if the click triggers navigation to a corresponding details page.

-- Single select left: One item of the responsive table can be selected.
+- Single select left: One item in the responsive table can be selected.
 For this, the responsive table provides radio buttons on the left side of each line item.
-Use this selection mode only if clicking on the row shoud trigger something else, such as navigation.
-Ideally, always keep one item selected, even in initial state (sap.m.ListMode.SingleSelectLeft).
+This mode is not recommended (

-For grouping items, a group header is displayed (sap.m.GroupHeaderLisItem).
+When items are grouped, a group header is displayed.
 The group header is not interactive.

-Show aggregations (such as totals) on the table footer (sap.m.Column, aggregation: footer).
+Show aggregations (such as totals) on the table footer (

-Do not show aggregations in “growing” mode.
-It is not clear, if an aggregation will only aggregate the items loaded into the front end, or all items.
+Don’t show aggregations in “growing” mode.
+In growing mode it isn’t clear which values are being aggregated; only the items currently loaded in the front end, or all items.

-If using the More button, show the number of already loaded items and the total number items below the text More, if possible.
+If you use the More button, show the number of items already loaded and the total number items below the More text, if possible.

 Do not show more than 1,000 items overall, even in growing mode.
 Use the grid table instead.

-Do not show aggregations if the growing mode is used.
+Do not show aggregations in growing mode.
 Also, do not display an item count on the table toolbar if growing mode is used.
 Use the count on the More button instead.